Randy Brown (fighter): Ultimate Fighting Championship

-Brown was expected to face Alex Oliveira on February 27, 2021 at UFC Fight Night 186.
+Brown was expected to face Alex Oliveira on February 27, 2021, at UFC Fight Night 186.
 However, Brown pulled out of the fight during the week leading up to the event due to undisclosed reasons.
 The pair was rescheduled and they eventually met at UFC 261 on April 24, 2021.
 Brown won the fight via a one-armed rear naked choke in the first round.

-Brown faced Jared Gooden on October 9, 2021 at UFC Fight Night 194.
+Brown faced Jared Gooden on October 9, 2021, at UFC Fight Night 194.
 At the weight-ins, Gooden weighted 174 pounds, three pounds over the limit of non-championship welterweight bouts.
 The bout proceeded to a catchweight bout.
 Gooden was fined 20% of his purse and it went to Brown.
 He won the fight via unanimous decision.

-Brown faced Khaos Williams on May 7, 2022 at UFC 274.
+Brown faced Khaos Williams on May 7, 2022, at UFC 274.
 He won the fight via split decision.

-Brown faced Francisco Trinaldo on October 1, 2022 at UFC Fight Night 211.
+Brown faced Francisco Trinaldo on October 1, 2022, at UFC Fight Night 211.
 He won the bout via unanimous decision.

-Brown faced Jack Della Maddalena on February 12, 2023 at UFC 284.
-He lost the bout via first round submission.
+Brown faced Jack Della Maddalena on February 12, 2023, at UFC 284 He lost the bout via first round submission.

+Brown faced Wellington Turman on June 24, 2023, at UFC on ABC 5.
+He won the bout via unanimous decision.

+Brown was scheduled to face Muslim Salikhov on December 16, 2023, at UFC 296.
+However, the bout was scrapped after Brown withdrew due to illness.
+The pair was rescheduled to meet at UFC Fight Night 235 on February 3, 2024.
+Brown won by first-round knockout with a right-hand punch.
+This fight earned him the Performance of the Night award.

+Brown faced Elizeu Zaleski dos Santos on June 1, 2024, at UFC 302.
+He won the fight by unanimous decision.

+Brown was reportedly scheduled to face Carlos Prates on November 16, 2024, at UFC 309.
+However, Prates ended up being scheduled to face Neil Magny at another event instead.

+Brown faced The Ultimate Fighter 29 middleweight tournament winner Bryan Battle on December 7, 2024, at UFC 310.
+At the weigh-ins, Battle weighed in at 175 pounds, four pounds over the welterweight non-title fight limit.
+The bout proceeded at catchweight and Battle was fined 30 percent of his purse which went to Brown.
+Brown lost the fight by split decision.

+Brown faced Nicolas Dalby on April 26, 2025, at UFC on ESPN 66.
+He won the fight by knockout in the second round.
+This fight earned him his first Fight of the Night award.

+Brown was scheduled to face Gabriel Bonfim on October 11, 2025, at UFC Fight Night 261.
+However, the bout was moved to UFC Fight Night 264 on November 8, 2025, to serve as the main event.
+He lost via knockout in the second round.

 Professional grappling career

-Brown is scheduled to compete in the main event of Rise Invitational 11 on April 1, 2023 against 10th Planet black belt Rene Sousa.
+Brown competed in the main event of Rise Invitational 11 on April 1, 2023, against 10th Planet black belt Rene Sousa.
+Brown was submitted with a triangle-armbar.